-Faculty Research Seminars
+Faculty Research Seminar

 Purpose of the Faculty Research Seminar

-Participants will be chosen according to the perceived quality and specificity of their proposed projects, the applicability of their work to the theme of the seminar, and the diversity they might offer in terms of field, approach, age, gender, sex, race or experience.
-Scholars in fields other than the humanities are encouraged to apply.
+Participants will be chosen according to the following criteria: the perceived quality and specificity of their proposed projects; the applicability of their work to the theme of the seminar; and the diversity they might offer in terms of discipline, methodological approach, age, gender, sex, race, or experience.
+Scholars in fields outside the humanities are encouraged to apply.

 Benefits and responsibilities of participating in the Research Seminar

-Selection of the Seminar Theme and Director
+Selection of the Seminar Theme, Director, and Fellows

-In October of each year, faculty members who are interested in leading a Seminar during the following academic year will be encouraged to submit proposals, including a theme as well as their vision of the Seminar.
-The Director and theme are chosen by the Humanities Center Advisory Board in early November, a call for applications for Faculty Fellows is announced shortly thereafter, and potential participants in the Seminar submit their applications in early January.
-Faculty Fellows are then chosen by the Director of the Seminar and the Humanities Center Advisory Board.
+Faculty members who are interested in leading a Seminar during the following academic year will be encouraged to submit proposals, including a theme as well as their vision of the Seminar by mid-November.
+After the submission of proposals for themes, the Humanities Center Director and the Advisory Board will make a selection based on each topic’s potential for promoting active, multidisciplinary collaboration and enhancing existing initiatives.
+A general call for Faculty Research Fellows will then be launched over winter break.
+Potential participants in the Seminar submit their applications in early January.
+The Director of the Seminar, the Humanities Center Director, and the Humanities Center Advisory Board then chooses Faculty Fellows.